shalomc/arduino-advanced-makelab-2022-11/day-1/README.md

 These 2 sketches toggle a switch state between on and off.
 Each click will change the state.
 Both sketches are almost identical.

-To toggle the switch state, `ToggleButton` uses this short code
+To toggle the switch state, `ToggleButton` uses this terse code
 ```
   if (button_value == LOW ) {            // check if the input is HIGH
     is_turned_on = !is_turned_on;